Chronology of World History

 • (about 1130 hours) In Rijsoord, a suburb village of Rotterdam, Netherlands, Commander in Chief of Netherlands land and sea forces General Henri Winkelman signs formal capitulation of Netherlands armed forces to Germany.
 [10]

-• Nazis capture General Dutch Persbureau (ANP).
+• Germans capture General Dutch Persbureau (ANP).
 [1]

 May 16

-• Nazis forbid non-professional auto workers.
+• Germans forbid non-professional auto workers.
 [1]

 • German troops enter The Hague and Amsterdam, Netherlands.
 [10]